 To prove an individual Operated While Visibly Impaired it is not necessary to demonstrate the bodily alcohol level of the individual.
 Specifically, an individual can be charged and/or convicted of operating while impaired with a bodily alcohol level below .08 or above .08.

 To convict an individual while visibly impaired, the prosecutor must prove beyond a reasonable doubt that, due to the drinking of alcohol, the defendant drove with less ability than would an ordinary, careful driver.
 The defendant’s driving ability must have been lessened to the point that it would have been noticed by another person.

 Drunk Driving Defense Lawyers, for Southwest Michigan

 The criminal defense attorneys at Hills at Law, P.C., have more than a century of combined legal experience.
 We are dedicated to minimizing the consequences you face and will do everything in our power to make that happen.
-Since 1999, clients throughout Kalamazoo and southwest Michigan have relied on Hills at Law, P.C. for effective criminal defense.
+Since 1999, clients throughout Kalamazoo, Berrien, and Southwest Michigan have relied on Hills at Law, P.C. for effective criminal defense.